-- Food in China is often prepared in bite-sized piece so it’s easily pickable using chopsticks.
+- Food in China is often prepared in bite-sized pieces so it’s easily pickable using chopsticks.

-- Chinese culture considered using forks and knives unsuitable because they are regarded as weapons.
+- Traditional Chinese culture considered using forks and knives unsuitable because they were regarded as weapons.

 - Ice cream is thought to have originated in China around 2000 BC.